Sanyukt Kisan Morcha To Hold Protest Against Brij In Several Parts Of Country On June 1

 "On June 5, SKM plans to expose Brij Bhushan criminal conduct so far and burn his effigy at village and town level across India.
 SKM will call a meeting of the National Council in New Delhi immediately after that and decide the future course of action to continue the struggle," the statement read.

-The protesting wrestlers have now reached their respective homes and are in talks with each other through phones and discussing further plans.—IANS
+The protesting wrestlers have now reached their respective homes and are in talks with each other through phones and discussing further plans.